tchlux/qaml/readme.md

 ### Python

   This module makes the construction of least-squares energy landscapes for a quantum annealing framework easily accessible.
-See `examples` for demonstrations of how to setup and solve fixed-point least squares problems.
+See `qaml/examples` for demonstrations of how to setup and solve fixed-point least squares problems.

-  In order to construct arbitrary least squares circuits, this module provides a `qaml.Circuit` object that allows the allocations of numbers via `Circuit.Number` objects.
-The number objects can be added, subtracted, multiplied, and exponentiated in standard Python syntax.
+  In order to construct arbitrary least squares circuits, this module provides a `qaml.Circuit` object that allows the allocations of numbers via the function `Circuit.Number`.
+The `Number` objects can be added, subtracted, multiplied, and exponentiated in standard Python syntax.

-  After manipulating (a sequence of) Number(s) into an equation, use `Circuit.add( <Number> )`.
+  After manipulating (a sequence of) `Number`(s) into an equation, use `Circuit.add( <Number> )`.
 Multiple equations can be added to the same circuit.
-Once ready to minimize, construct the full QUBO with `Circuit.assemble()`.
+Once ready to minimize, construct and run the circuit with `Circuit.run()`.

-  This will produce a QUBO whose energy landscape is the summed squared value of all equations provided.
+  This will produce a QUBO whose energy function is the summed squared value of all equations provided.
+That squared-value QUBO will be executed on the selected quantum annealing system (could be a simulator like `QBSolve` or real D-Wave hardware).
+After execution, the results will be post-processed for logical consistency and presented in a human-readable format.

 ```python
 import qaml